dcaulley/av_diarization/README.md

 # av_diarization

+### Project Setup
+- Create python3 environment - tested using python=3.6.5
+- Install all packages found in requirements.txt file
+  - Also install ffmpeg = 3.4.2  -- any version should be fine I think
+- Install the specific versions of those packages.
+- run "sh download_model.sh" under syncnet_python_rev
+  - Might not be necessary.
+But do this if there are "protos" error.

+### Running Code:
+ - create list of names in textfile. eg.
+Call the script ./run_main.sh.
+This script reads line by line a textfile of names and calls ./run_av_recipe.sh

+You can run the code on a single person by directly calling ./run_av_recipe.sh args

 ### Project Overview
 The project can be split into two primary task.
 The first task is the case where the user provides a text file with a list of celebrites or persons of interest.
 For each person in the text, the system identifies times segments in a youtube video when that person is talking and stores the time segments as a text file.
 This task is a supervised search of a specific individual in a youtube video.
 The second task is unsupervised.
 This system was develop for the case where there might not be enough data for individuals in a particular language, eg. GA Language.
 In this scenario, the user provides a youtube channel where the people in that channel speak that relatively obscure language.
 The system then downloads videos from this channel and performs both intra-video clustering and inter-video clustering to obtain unique voices of various speakers.